 - the name of the person, and

-Sometimes you can write down something your child said.
+You can write down what your child said to you, what you overheard them say, or what you found out from other people like teachers, counsellors, friends, or other parents.
 Courts often let people do this so they don't need to call the child as a witness.
+For example:

-Here are seven tips to help you write an affidavit to prove your case.
+Here are some tips to help you write an affidavit to prove your case.

-- Avoid opinions and conclusions even if they're based on facts.
+Don’t use opinions or conclusions even if they're based on facts.
 For example:

 - Instead of: He was drinking before he arrived at the house.